Honolulu,

 08

-Yakiniku Seoul Korean RestaurantKorean · $$ · Address on file★ 4.0
+Yakiniku Seoul Korean RestaurantKorean · $$ · Address not listed★ 4.0

 A reliable korean stop where the kitchen never feels rushed.